MostafaMamouni/bcm-guide/cluster-management-training-program.md

     - resources management: set up slurm following **7.3 Installation Of Workload Managers** section in [BCM documentation](https://support.brightcomputing.com/manuals/9.1/admin-manual.pdf). the headnode should have *slurm-server* and *slurm-submit* roles, the login node should have only *slurm-submit* role, the rest of the compute nodes should have only *slurm-client*.
+    - Add a login node that has two network interfaces one is connected to the internet the other one is connected to the private network of the cluster
+    - Add 3 compute nodes that have only one network interface which is connected to the private network of the cluster.

-advanced usage/features should about adding an InfinitBand network and configure [bmc](https://www.techtarget.com/searchnetworking/definition/baseboard-management-controller), custumizing system images to deploy, and to set up other services like clouding and kubernetes.
+advanced usage/features should be about adding an InfinitBand network and configure [bmc](https://www.techtarget.com/searchnetworking/definition/baseboard-management-controller) custumizing system images to deploy, and how to set up other services like clouding and kubernetes and other tools.

 ## Users and groups management (1 day)

 **prerequisites**: a good understading of linux systems as well as the networking.

-In order for a user (not root) to submit a job be using slurm, the user itself should be recognized among all the compute nodes, therefore we need to add the user on those nodes with exactly the same credentials, which is again not practical.
+In order for a user (not root) to submit a job by using slurm for example, the user itself should be recognized among all the compute nodes, therefore we need to add the user on those nodes with exactly the same credentials, which is again not practical.

 Brieflly, to solve this problem we need to have a centralized database of users and groups using [OpenLDAP](https://www.openldap.org/) then share the information of the users and groups among the other nodes by using [sssd](https://sssd.io/).

 **tasks**